-There has been relatively high retention of urban forest canopy in City-managed parks across the Swan Coastal Plain, from 24% in Maida Vale down to 14% in Wattle Grove.
-Maida Vale is largely residential, however, zonings such as residential bushland which feature low density R-codes has allowed for more trees to be retained within the urban forest (24%).
+There has been relatively high retention of urban forest canopy in City-managed parks across the Swan Coastal Plain, from 25% in Maida Vale down to 14% in Wattle Grove.
+Maida Vale is largely residential, however, zonings such as residential bushland which feature low density R-codes has allowed for more trees to be retained within the urban forest (25%).

 The mapping indicates the City has been more successful in retaining/creating tree canopy within the Rural (>20%) and Roads categories (with the exception of roads in Forrestfield).
-Canopy cover in parks across the Swan Coastal Plain is below 20%, except for parks in Forrestfield which have 28% canopy cover.
+Canopy cover in parks across the Swan Coastal Plain is between 22 and 25% except for parks in Wattle Grove which has 14% canopy cover.

 Canopy cover in the Urban category is below 15% for all Swan Coastal Plain suburbs except Maida Vale, which has 23% cover.
 Maida Vale is largely residential, however, zonings such as residential bushland which feature low density R-codes has allowed for more trees to be retained in the urban forest.

 Canopy cover in the Industrial and Commercial categories is below 10% for all Swan Coastal Plain suburbs except for Wattle Grove (17%).

-Chart 1: Percentage Canopy Cover in each Land Use Category for Suburbs on the Swan Coastal Plain
+Chart 1: Percentage Canopy Cover by Land Use for Suburbs on the Swan Coastal Plain